 Why Did It Work?

 Where you can, make note of why you think this betting angle was so successful this year.
 For instance, suppose you did well on Teasers.
 Was it because you had a place to bet them with superior pricing?
 Did you stick to just Wong teasers?
 Did you build out other plays with our Teaser Calculator?
 Was it because you used the Unabated Alt Line Calculator to find other valuable situations for teaser bets?
 Did you just get lucky?
 This analysis is going to help future you.
 Be as honest and transparent as you can.
 Lying to yourself only hurts yourself.
 There are no wrong answers here.
 It is just your opinion.

 My Personal Example

 For years, I have eschewed spending time making Season Wins or other Futures bets.
 I’ve always considered them to be either hard to beat or having too high an opportunity cost with money tied up for 5-6 months.
 It wasn’t until the Unabated NFL Simulator came along that I realized what I had been missing.
 My first error was in thinking that the markets were hard to beat.
 Running the simulator in the preseason as we ironed out the wrinkles, it became obvious there was value to be found just by line shopping.
 Season wins and even divisional and conference futures presented value.

 The bigger blind spot, however, was in how these markets held value as the season progressed.
 Sportsbooks adjust their season win markets as well as various other futures markets after each week’s games.
 It became a Tuesday ritual of mine to run new simulations as the various power ratings systems were updated.
 The value and results were insanely good.
 On season win bets I was 62.7% against an average line of +106.
 Getting money down on these wagers wasn’t hard either.
-I ran an informal poll in our Unabated Community Discord and the results overwhelmingly positive.
+I ran an informal poll in our sports betting Discord and the results overwhelmingly positive.
 Many of our users had found a way to identify value in these markets.